cswaroop/mongo-project/README.md

 * MongoDB has first-class replication
 * MongoDB has weak security (compared to what you find in enter-pricy database features such as LDAP integration, row-level security though RBAC etc.).
 Ofcourse they say just build a firewall and let it be access through an app with build-your-own RBAC.
 * Mongo supports secondary indexes.
 Afterall `_id` is not sufficient access path.
+* Mongo is written in c/c++, if you believe databases shouldn' be written on JVM suffering GC breaks.
+*
 ## Questions
 * Does MongoDB do distributed MapReduce with in the cluster?